jplahn/haskell-book/functions/higher_order_functions.md

 performFunc f []        = []
 performFunc f (x:xs)    = f x : performFunc f xs
 ```
 We just removed the *n* and modified the function type that we needed to indicate that it can change a to b. *Waiittt*.
 You may think this looks similar to `map` and you would be right!
+This is the exact same definition.
+Now, instead of writing several functions for every use case, we have on function that can be used over many use cases, all because of higher order functions.